Part 1 in a 3-Part Series

 How You Can Be MOST Like Jesus

 When Jesus truly dwells in your heart, you’ll be inspired to be like Jesus.
 The Bible gives us testimony and insights into what it looks like to be like Jesus.
-Yes, have you studied Jesus’s ultimate act and what it means for us still living an earthly life?
+Have you studied Jesus’s ultimate act and what it means for us still living an earthly life?

-On some level it’s hard to imagine that God would send His only Son to earth to be brutally tortured and crucified, so He could take the sin away from all who professed in Him as their personal savior.
-Jesus’s final act was both the symbol and powerful truth of FORGIVENESS of sin when we all—Christians and people of other faiths—stand in God’s judgment.
+On some level it’s hard to imagine that God would send His only Son to earth to be brutally tortured and crucified, so He could take the sin away from all who profess in Him as their personal savior.
+Jesus’s final act was both the symbol and powerful truth of FORGIVENESS of sin when Christians stand in God’s judgment.
 If you want to be MOST like Jesus, you must forgive others as God forgives you through the power of Jesus Christ; otherwise, you just don’t get Jesus at the heart level and what He did for you.

 Your Forgiveness and Jesus